Active Substance: ritonavir

-Ritonavir is indicated in combination with other antiretroviral agents for the treatment of HIV-1 infected patients (adults and children of 2 years of age and older).
+Ritonavir is indicated in combination with other antiretroviral agents for the treatment of HIV-1-infected patients (adults and children of two years of age and older).

 What is Norvir?

 Norvir is a medicine that contains the active substance ritonavir.
-It is available as an oral solution (80 mg/ml), capsules (100 mg) and tablets (100 mg).
+It is available as an oral solution (80 mg/ml), as a powder for oral solution (100 mg sachets), as capsules (100 mg) and as tablets (100 mg).

 What is Norvir used for?